Environment Canada says online 'climate police' reports are false

 Four days after the article appeared, in an Aug.
 27 tweet referring to a job posting, one of seven people vying to become the new leader of the Alberta United Conservative Party (UCP) accused Trudeau of hiring “climate change officers “.

-“As Prime Minister, we will not allow any federal climate cops to operate in Alberta under the Alberta Sovereignty Act,” Danielle Smith said.
+“As Prime Minister, we will not allow any federal climate police officers to operate in Alberta by virtue of the Alberta Sovereignty Act,” Danielle Smith said.

 Smith was referring to her flagship campaign proposal, which she claims would give Alberta the power to opt out of federal laws and policies deemed not in the province’s best interests.